Graduate Short Programs

 To be eligible for a short program abroad, students must:

 - Complete all 5000-level required courses prior to departure and a minimum of 24 credits at Schulich.
-Students with advanced standing should consult the Graduate Student Handbook for eligibility requirements.
+Students with advanced standing should consult the MBA Program Handbook for eligibility requirements.

 - Attain a cumulative grade point average (GPA) of at least 5 (B) on those 24 credits.